Phani15276/8bit-Charge-Redistribution-SAR-ADC/README.md

 ## Capacitive DAC

-A capacitive DAC based on charge redistribution technique was implemented for generating reference voltages during SAR conversion.
+The DAC was implemented using Verilog HDL based on charge redistribution technique.

 ### Features